pybpc/walrus/docs/source/index.rst

      -na, --no-archive     do not archive original files -p PATH, --archive-path PATH
-                           path to archive original files (${CWD}/archive)
+                           path to archive original files (${PWD}/archive)

    convert options:
-     compatibility configuration for non-unicode files
+     conversion configuration

-     -sv VERSION, -fv VERSION, --source-version VERSION, --from-version VERSION parse source code as Python version (3.9) -s SEP, --linesep SEP
+     -sv VERSION, -fv VERSION, --source-version VERSION, --from-version VERSION parse source code as Python version (${LATEST_VERSION}) -s SEP, --linesep SEP
-                           line separator (LF, CRLF, CR) to read source files ('auto detect') -t INDENT, --indentation INDENT
+                           line separator (LF, CRLF, CR) to read source files (auto detect) -t INDENT, --indentation INDENT
-                           code indentation style, specify an integer for the number of spaces, or 't'/'tab' for tabs ('auto detect')
+                           code indentation style, specify an integer for the number of spaces, or 't'/'tab' for tabs (auto detect)
      -n8, --no-pep8        do not make code insertion PEP 8 compliant

-:mod:`walrus` will read the convert all *assignment expressions* syntax in every Python file under this path.
-In case there might be some problems with the conversion, :mod:`walrus` will duplicate all original files it is to modify into ``archive`` direcotry ahead of the  process, if ``-na`` not set.
+Normally you will just call ``walrus .``, then mod:`walrus` will read and convert all *assignment expressions* syntax in every
+Python file under the current working directory.
+In case there might be some problems with the conversion, :mod:`walrus` will backup all original files it is to modify into the ``archive`` directory ahead of the process, if the ``-na`` option is not set.

 Configuration
 -------------